karooolis/til/reactjs/testing-react-with-jest.md

 ## Testing React components

 To start testing React components, we need to declare one first, d'oh.
 I have created one at `./mylement.js`.
-All it does is changes its text upon a click from "I am not active :(" to "I am active!".
+All it does is changes its text upon a click from *"I am not active :("* to *"I am active!"*.
 No need to overcomplicate things.

 ```javascript
 import React from 'react';